danf42/portable-wifi-scanning/README.md

 ## Enhancements

+1. 3D print case to hold the gear, [WiFi Traverl Case](https://makerworld.com/en/models/173957#profileId-195235)

-1. Make a permanent storage area for the components to sit ontop of the truck body.
+2. Make a permanent storage area for the components to sit ontop of the truck body.

    ![Remote Controlled Truck](images/rc_truck.jpg)